Usheninte/htmlpoems/README.md

 of **_ndizi_** and **_chapati_**
 i am a wanderer
 i am not just talking
-this is not just **sauti**
+**sipigi kelele**

 i laugh as i write this
 confused just as i was
 back then when life was
 much simpler, when ties
 were held up with smiles,
 instead of lies

 _
 [=POETRIQUE=](http://medium.com/@Usheninte)